 17 Jan What Are the Health Benefits of a Steam Shower?

 From the ancient Greeks and Romans to the Maya of Mesoamerica, humans have enjoyed steam bathing for thousands of years.
 In early civilizations it was both a social endeavor and a religious practice, a way to connect with others as well as connect to a higher power.
 Over time our reasons for steam bathing have evolved, but many of the benefits remain the same.
 Today, abundant research shows that steam bathing is as good for the body as our ancestors believed it was for the soul.
-In the following sections we’ll highlight some of the many health benefits of a steam shower.
+In the following sections we’ll highlight some of the many health benefits of a steam shower or steam room.

 Quick Tip: Make sure your steam shower is the correct temperature!
 For an optimal experience, keep the temperature set to 110–116°F.